evrardjp/tempest-opensuse15/README.md

 This is a docker image to use for tempest.

-It's built on OpenSUSE Leap 15 (overridable).
+It's built on OpenSUSE Leap 15.

-The tempest code is installed from packages (Rocky repository, overridable).
+The tempest code is installed from master packages.